The National Liberty Museum is a wonderful experience for visitors of all ages.

 STAMP PROGRAM – NLM is proud to join the Greater Philadelphia Cultural Alliance’s STAMP program, which offers Philadelphia teens (ages 14-19) free admission to a number of local art and cultural institutions.
 STAMP pass holders enjoy free admission to NLM during regular business hours – just show your STAMP pass to our front desk staff.
 Learn more about the STAMP program.

-ONGOING SPECIAL OFFERS – NLM is proud to offer free admission year-round to teachers, active/retired military, and first responders with ID.
+ONGOING SPECIAL OFFERS – NLM is proud to offer a $2 discount year-round to teachers, active/retired military, and first responders with ID.